kmk0119804/Weak_and_Self-supervision/README.md

 # Domain-Adaptive Instance Segmentation Using SAM-Based Weak Supervision and Noisy Student Self-Training

-A complete pipeline for training robust segmentation models on construction site CCTV data using weak supervision and self-training approaches.
+A complete pipeline for training robust segmentation models on construction site CCTV data using weak and self-supervision approaches.

 ---